machbase/machbase-neo/docs/letsmakewaves/tql-script.md

 Open a new *tql* editor on the web ui and copy the code below and run it.

-In this example, `linspace(-4,4,100)` generates an array contains 100 elements which are from -4.0 to 4.0 in every `8/100` step. `meshgrid()` takes two array and produce meshed new array.
+In this example, `linspace(-4,4,100)` generates an array contains 100 elements which are ranged from -4.0 to 4.0 in every `8/100` step. `meshgrid()` takes two array and produce meshed new array.
 As result of FAKE() in the example produces an array of 10000 elements (100 x 100 meshed) contains array of two float point numbers.
 `SCRIPT()` function takes a code block which enclosed by `{` and `}` and run it for each record.
 Users can takes the key and value of the records via `context.key()` and `context.value()` then yield transformed data via `context.yield()` or `context.yieldKey()`.